The following is a description of accessible buildings throughout all three Fordham campuses:

 The Law School has an elevator, as well as, a lift and ramp.

-The Lincoln Center dormitory is equipped with elevators to access all floors of the building.
-The front entrance to the dorm is barrier free and has automatic doors.
-The Residence Hall can also be accessed through the Lowenstein Building hallways.
+McMahon Residence Hall at Lincoln Center is equipped with elevators to access all floors of the building and the apartments on the second floor are designed to be fully accessible to those with disabilities.
+The front entrance to the McMahon Residence Hall is barrier free and has automatic doors.
+The Residence Hall can also be accessed through the Lowenstein Building hallways at street level and plaza level.

-Accessible restrooms can be found on the first floor and on the 3rd floor
+In Lowenstein accessible restrooms can be found on the first floor, second floor and the third floor.